New COVID-19 variant EG.5 is on the rise, dominant in the US

 In May, the WHO said COVID is “an established and ongoing health issue which no longer constitutes a public health emergency of international concern.”

-The WHO says EG.5 has shown increased prevalence, growth advantage, immune escape properties, and there have been no reported changes in disease severity.
+The WHO says EG.5 has shown increased prevalence, growth advantage and immune escape properties, and there have been no reported changes in disease severity.

 Eris’ properties suggest it may become a dominant strain, potentially around the world, according to the WHO.

-Data from the Global Initiative on Sharing All Influenza Data suggests the largest number of Eris cases are in China, followed by the U.S., Canada, Japan, and South Korea.
+Data from the Global Initiative on Sharing All Influenza Data suggests the largest number of Eris cases are in China, followed by the United States, Canada, Japan, and South Korea.

-According to the CDC, Eris has already become the dominant strain in the U.S., accounting for 17.3% of all cases last week.
+According to the CDC, Eris has already become the dominant strain in the United States, accounting for 17.3% of all cases last week.

-Former Surgeon General and WISH-TV medical expert, Dr. Jerome Adams joined News 8 for a Health Spotlight to discuss the new Covid-19 strain.
+Former U.S. surgeon general and WISH-TV medical expert Dr. Jerome Adams joined News 8 for a Health Spotlight to discuss the new COVID-19 strain.
 That conversation can be viewed here.

-- Anyone six years and older, should get 1 updated Pfizer-BioNTech or Moderna Covid-19 vaccine to be up-to-date.
+- Anyone 6 and older, should get 1 updated Pfizer-BioNTech or Moderna COVID-19 vaccine to be up-to-date.

-- People over 65 may get a second dose of updated Pfizer-BioNTech or Moderna Covid-19 vaccine.
+- People older than 65 may get a second dose of updated Pfizer-BioNTech or Moderna COVID-19 vaccine.

-- Children between six months and five years may need multiple doses of Covid-19 vaccine to be up-to-date, including at least one dose of updated Pfizer-BioNTech or Moderna Covid-19 vaccine, depending on the number of doses they’ve previously received and their age.
+- Children from 6 months to 5 years old may need multiple doses of COVID-19 vaccine to be up-to-date, including at least one dose of updated Pfizer-BioNTech or Moderna COVID-19 vaccine, depending on the number of doses they’ve previously received and their age.

-Updated vaccines are sometimes called “bivalent” vaccines.
-The updated vaccines are called “updated” because they protect against both the original virus that causes Covid-19 and the Omicron variant BA.4 and BA.5.
+Updated vaccines are sometimes called bivalent vaccines.
+The updated vaccines are called “updated” because they protect against both the original virus that causes COVID-19 and the omicron variants BA.4 and BA.5.